Food allergies : Ultra-processed foods are to blame

 Nutrient Deficiency:

-Lack of Essential Nutrients: UPFs are often low in essential nutrients such as fiber, vitamins, and minerals that are necessary for maintaining a healthy immune system and gut microbiota.
+Lack of Essential Nutrients: UPFs are often low in essential nutrients such as fiber, vitamins, and minerals that are necessary for maintaining a healthy immune system and gut microbiome.

-High in Unhealthy Fats and Sugars: These foods are typically high in unhealthy fats, sugars, and salt, which can promote inflammation and negatively affect immune function.
+High in saturated fats and sugars: These foods are typically unhealthy with high amounts of salt.
+Consuming regularly this type of food can promote inflammation and negatively affect immune function.

 Chemical Additives:

-Emulsifiers: These are added to improve texture and shelf life but can disrupt gut microbiota and promote gut inflammation.
+Emulsifiers: These are added to improve texture and shelf life but can disrupt gut microbiome and promote gut inflammation.

 Preservatives and Artificial Ingredients: Many preservatives and artificial ingredients can also contribute to inflammatory responses in the body, further increasing the risk of allergic reactions.